Contact us

 internet addiction

-Causes include a need for social connection, escapism, or arousal that the internet can provide.
-Certain personality traits such as introversion, low self-esteem, anxiety, or depression can increase the risk.
+Causes of internet addiction include a need for social connection, escapism, and arousal provided by the internet.
+Personality traits such as introversion, low self-esteem, anxiety, and depression increase the risk of internet addiction.

-Treatment strategies can include setting time limits for internet use, tech-free zones in the home, and therapy.
-In some cases, medication to treat co-occurring disorders can be beneficial.
+Treatment strategies include setting time limits for internet use, establishing tech-free zones in the home, and engaging in therapy.
+In some cases, medication for co-occurring disorders provides additional benefits.

 3. Shopping Addiction

-Shopping addiction, or compulsive buying disorder, is characterized by an irresistible urge to shop and a tension that can only be relieved by shopping.
+Shopping addiction, or compulsive buying disorder, features an irresistible urge to shop and tension relieved only by shopping.
+Shopping addiction leads to significant emotional and financial consequences for individuals.

 Symptoms include frequent preoccupations with buying, distress or impairment as a result of the activity, and repeated attempts to reduce or stop shopping behaviors.

-Causes are complex, often including emotional deprivation in childhood, inability to tolerate negative feelings, need for approval, and possibly certain neurobiological factors like abnormalities in serotonin regulation.
+Causes of shopping addiction are complex, often including emotional deprivation in childhood, inability to tolerate negative feelings, need for approval, and possibly certain neurobiological factors like abnormalities in serotonin regulation.

-Treatment may involve therapy, such as cognitive-behavioral therapy, which helps modify problematic buying behaviors and addresses underlying emotional triggers.
-Debt counseling can also be crucial to manage financial issues resulting from compulsive buying.
+Treatment for shopping addiction involves therapy, such as cognitive-behavioral therapy, which modifies problematic buying behaviors and addresses underlying emotional triggers.
+Debt counseling proves crucial for managing financial issues resulting from compulsive buying.

 4. Video Game Addiction